J0sueTM/J0sueTM/README.md

 ### Hi there

-I'm a software engineer focused mainly on Backend, DevOps and Low-Level development.
+I'm a software engineer focused mainly on Backend, Embedded and DevOps.
 My stack differs based on the project I'm working on since anything works ofc, but mostly C/C++, Go, Java, Clojure, Kotlin, LISPs and Python.

 If you want to contact me: